Flatpack 2024 Open Call

-Following two successful Open Call programmes and six brilliant film events, we’re once again inviting applications from curators and programmers from underrepresented groups for Flatpack 2023 (16-21 May).
+Following numerous successful Open Call programmes over the last few years, we’re once again inviting applications from curators and programmers from underrepresented groups for Flatpack 2024 (10-19 May).

-Projects proposals can include films, performances, talks, workshops etc., to take place at the next Flatpack Festival.
-While there's no set theme, we want to celebrate a range of different voices and perspectives at Flatpack 2023, shining a light on artists, filmmakers, and subjects that are underrepresented on and off screen.
+Project proposals can include films, performances, talks, workshops etc., to take place at the next Flatpack Festival.
+While there's no set theme, we want to celebrate a range of different voices and perspectives at Flatpack 2024, shining a light on artists, filmmakers, and subjects that are underrepresented on and off screen.

 Who is this open call for?

 The callout is open to anyone from a background that is underrepresented in the film and cultural sector (for example you are from a community that experiences racism, you are neurodiverse, you are from the LGBTQIA+ community, you did not go to university, you had free school meals as a child or you are a disabled person).
 There is currently a lack of diversity within film exhibition, and we’re committed to change by taking steps towards a more inclusive, interesting, and representative cultural sector.

 As we did last year, we would like to specifically address the underrepresentation of Black curators and exhibitors in the film and cultural sector.
 Two projects will be selected for Flatpack 2024, one of which is open only to Black curators, exhibitors, artists and creatives.